-Take a flight, coach, ferry or train to travel 144 miles (233 km) between Belfast and Liverpool.
-The most popular travel providers which serve this trip are easyJet, National Express, Stena Line or Avanti West Coast among others.
+Take a flight or ferry to travel 144 miles (233 km) from Belfast to Liverpool.
+The most popular travel providers which serve this trip are easyJet or STE among others.
 Travellers can even take a direct from Belfast to Liverpool.

 Despite being separated by the Irish Sea, the journey between Belfast and Liverpool can be easily achieved, with good transport connections by air, train and bus.
 Travellers looking for the fastest travel options can book a flight from Belfast International Airport to reach Liverpool in under an hour, while other travel options include a much longer journey of several hours by train or bus, which must involve a ferry crossing across the Irish Sea.
 Despite the lengthier journey time, land travel options do not necessarily offer the most economical modes of transport.

 Return journeys from Liverpool to Belfast are also available.

 On any given weekday there are at least two flights and two ferries making the journey from Belfast to Liverpool. easyJet provides direct flight service from Belfast International Airport to Liverpool John Lennon Airport with morning and evening departures which complete the trip in about 50min.

 If you prefer travel taking the scenic route there are ferries crossing the Irish Sea from Belfast to Liverpool.
 Stena Line operates morning and night service from the Port of Belfast direct to the Port of Birkenhead which takes about 8h to make the crossing.